awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/sync-shadows-with-iot-core.md

 When you configure shadow manager to sync shadows, it syncs all state changes for specified shadows, regardless of whether the changes occur in local shadow documents or in cloud shadow documents\.

+You can also specify whether the shadow manager component syncs shadows in real time or on a periodic interval\.
+By default, the shadow manager component syncs shadows in real time, so the core device sends and receives shadow updates to and from AWS IoT Core when each update occurs\.
+You can configure periodic intervals to reduce bandwidth usage and charges\.

 **Topics**
 + [Prerequisites](#shadow-sync-prereqs)
 + [Configure the shadow manager component](#configure-shadow-manager-for-sync)